We have an amazing range of courses and a choice of how you study

 UCAS code: P590 BA/JNP

-Have you got a higher national diploma, foundation degree or equivalent qualification in journalism or a related subject?
+Have you got a HND or degree in a journalism or related subject?
 Have you thought about topping it up to a full degree?

 + More about the course

 What do students do all day?
 If you study journalism at Teesside University, this is what you do.

 Studying at Teesside is the perfect route into the media profession.

 With an extra year of study, you gain a BA (Hons) Journalism and News Practice Top-up and advance your communication, writing, technical and related contemporary journalism skills to develop a higher level of professional competence in journalism practice.

 Contact us at email@example.com and we will arrange a one-to-one visit for you, we would love to see you.